G-don/PongJS/README.md

 ##Description

-Pong is just one of the greatest games all time!
-It was a challenge to create create this clone of pong and I can't beat the Computer..
-I made it so hard that sscore a point its a victory!!
-Beeing such a fan of Attari this was a good project that kept me cativated the whole time and really see whats under the hood and how we can make the game harder or easier!
+Pong is simply one of the greatest games of all time!
+It was a challenge to create this clone of Pong and I can't beat the computer.
+I made it so hard that if you score a point it is a win!
+Being such a fan of Attari, this was a good project that kept me busy all the time, really seeing what was under the hood and how we could make the game harder or easier!
 I spent a lot of hours playing and testing to get the best experience.
-However beeing this one of my first projects after a learned Javascript with online tutorials its still missing some features like have a start button.
+However, as this is one of my first projects after learning Javascript with online tutorials, it still lacks some features like having a start button.

 ##Instructions

-If you clone this project, you will need
+If you are cloning this project, you will need

 1 - VsCode with live server extension.